 Giblet Gravy Recipe, for Turkey or Chicken

-One of the best parts of so many side dishes is the gravy.
 Sorry, mashed potatoes, but we all know that the star is the sauce.
 One thing I see often, though, is people buying pre-made gravy in a jar or mixing it together from a packet.

-It’s a shame because homemade gravy is super simple to make.
-You can have fresh, healthy gravy on the table in just 20 minutes.
 Next time you’re tempted to reach for the pre-made gravy, turn to this giblet gravy recipe instead.
-It will compliment your turkey breast perfectly, as well as fit in with the these delicious Thanksgiving side dishes.
+It will complement your turkey breast perfectly, as well as fit in with the these delicious Thanksgiving side dishes.

-If you always purchase your chicken from the bigger chicken producers, you might not see giblets too often, as they’re often discarded before the chickens are shipped to supermarkets.
+If you always purchase your chicken or turkey from the bigger producers, you might not see giblets too often, as they’re often discarded before the birds are shipped to supermarkets.

-But chickens from your local butcher and certain brands include giblets.
-I always choose chickens with giblets, because they’re so useful.
-Chicken giblets are simply the innards of the chicken, like the gizzard, the neck meat, the liver and the heart, and are usually found in a little bag stuffed in the bird’s cavity.
+Chicken giblets are simply the innards of the chicken, like the gizzard, the neck meat, the liver, the heart and other organ meats, and they are usually found in a little bag stuffed in the bird’s cavity.

 While giblets aren’t particularly useful for eating (except for the liver), they are fantastic for making giblet broth and, you guessed it, gravy.
 They add a complex, tasty chicken flavor naturally.
-Because they’re part of the chicken’s body, giblets also add extra nutritional benefits like vitamins and minerals you wouldn’t get from a pre-made, preservative-rich gravy.

 Cooking with giblets also means you’re using the entire bird when cooking, instead of discarding certain bits.
-It’s a way of cooking much closer to how folks a few generations ago were preparing food and one that minimizes waste.
+It’s a way of cooking much closer to how folks a few generations ago were preparing food — one that minimizes waste.

-Nutrition Facts
+Nutrition facts

-- 60 calories
+- 52 calories

-- 4 grams protein
+- 2.2 grams protein

-- 4 grams fat
+- 4.3 grams fat

-- 1.7 grams carbohydrates
+- 1.4 grams carbohydrates

-- 1 gram fiber
+- 0.2 gram fiber

 - <1 gram sugar

-I can’t think of a better dressing than this giblet gravy.
-With only 60 calories a serving, it still packs in four grams of protein thanks to the giblets.
-When you drizzle this sauce over savory turkey or chicken, you’re in for a protein-rich meal, and you won’t be getting the not-so-good-for-you ingredients found in canned gravies from the store and even some homemade gravy recipes that include so-so ingredients such as cornstarch and chicken bouillon cubes.
+When you drizzle this sauce over savory turkey or chicken, you’re in for a protein-rich meal, and you won’t get the not-so-good-for-you ingredients found in canned gravies from the store and even some homemade gravy recipes that include so-so ingredients, such as cornstarch and chicken bouillon cubes.

-Now let’s talk about what to serve this giblet gravy with.
-It’s fantastic to have on hand for holidays like Thanksgiving.
-As I mentioned, it’s excellent with potatoes, but also perfect for serving alongside chicken or turkey.
+As I mentioned, it’s excellent with potatoes but also perfect for serving alongside chicken or turkey.
 In fact, you can use turkey giblets to make this too.

-But you can also get creative with this homemade giblet gravy.
-It’s a great dressing on roast beef sandwiches.
 If you have picky eaters, drizzling some of this giblet gravy on top of vegetables can make those carrots and broccoli go down a whole lot more smoothly.

 And because this giblet gravy is prepared with arrowroot starch and not flour, it won’t upset delicate stomachs.
 Yes, this giblet gravy recipe is a winner!

 Making giblet gravy is really simple.
-I usually like doing it while the chicken (or turkey) rests straight out of the oven so I can use the drippings.
-If you don’t have chicken drippings, grass-fed butter is a good substitute.
+I usually like doing it while the chicken or turkey rests straight out of the oven so I can use the drippings.

 Next, sauté the mixture until the roux thickens, about 2 minutes.

-Next, add in the bone broth and let the homemade gravy simmer for about 8–10 minutes, or until the gravy reaches the consistency you like.
-Serve hot over your favorite dish and enjoy your homemade chicken/turkey gravy!
+Serve hot over your favorite dish, and enjoy your homemade chicken/turkey gravy!
 I think you’ll find this gravy makes for one of the most versatile condiments.

 I love pouring this over dry brined turkey flavored with my favorite poultry seasonings, rosemary and thyme, with gluten-free cornbread stuffing and next to a sweet potato casserole.